skyscraper/algo-trader/README.md

 The goal of this repo is to become a fully automated trading application.
 See below for progress and todos.

-Endpoints for both ftx.com and ftx.us are included, use the ones for your jurisdiction.
 This is an opinionated approach and is definitely not the only way to trade.

 ## Features/TODO: